-Here’s all you need to know about Google Shopping and how to dominate AdWords with e-commerce today.
+Here’s all you need to know about Google Shopping and how to dominate Google Ads with e-commerce today.

 Running ads on platforms like Facebook can work if you invest the time, money, and effort to master them.
 But 62% of businesses report that they don’t work.
-They simply aren’t generating sales.
+Their campaigns aren’t generating sales.

 Why?
 Aren’t custom audiences a goldmine?
-They definitely are, but that’s not the problem.
+They can be, but that’s not the problem.

 It likely has something to do with the fact that Facebook doesn’t inherently have intent targeting options.
 None are available at all.

 Sure, they might buy here and there, but they aren’t using Facebook to shop.
 They’re using it to communicate with friends and stay up-to-date on the news.